zalando-incubator/fabric-gateway/docs-raw/site/docs/fabric-gateway-features.md

 # Fabric Gateway

-Powered by [Skipper](https://github.com/zalando/skipper), Fabric Gateway is a security-audited and scalable solution that makes it easy for developers to secure and monitor APIs at scale.
+Fabric Gateway is a Kubernetes control plane for [Skipper](https://github.com/zalando/skipper), the open-source HTTP router.
+It delivers a feature-rich API gateway that secures applications at the point of ingress to a Kubernetes cluster.
+It is a security-audited and scalable solution that makes it easy for developers to secure and monitor APIs at scale.

 ![Gateway only](img/gateway-only.png)

-The Gateway operates at the Kubernetes Ingress layer and is capable of providing the above features (and more) for all inbound traffic, so application developers don't have to.
-A companion [Grafana dashboard](https://zmon.zalando.net/grafana/dashboard/db/fabric) allows developers to monitor their Gateway-secured APIs with fine-grained per-client performance visibility.

-To enable the Fabric Gateway for an application simply add this Kubernetes [Custom Resource Definition](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) (CRD) to its CDP setup (e.g., by placing in `deploy/apply`). **N.B.** You should not have both a `FabricGateway` and a standard `Ingress` resource defined, as the default ingress would not give you any authentication but would allow traffic access to your unprotected backend service.
-If you are using `FabricGateway` to manage auth for your service, then please remove any existing ingress resources.
+## Configuration

+Fabric Gateway is configured via a Kubernetes [Custom Resource Definition](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) (CRD) of kind `FabricGateway`.
+To enable for an application create the `FabricGateway` resource in your cluster.

 ```yaml
 apiVersion: zalando.org/v1